pauloMaia00/face_recognition/README.md

 ## System Workflow
 This system follows a structured pipeline to automate attendance using facial recognition:
-1.Image Collection - Images of known individuals are collected and stored in the dataset/ directory.
+- Image Collection - Images of known individuals are collected and stored in the dataset/ directory.
 Each person has a dedicated folder containing multiple facial images to improve recognition accuracy.
-2. Face Encoding - The system processes each image and extracts unique facial features (encodings).
+- Face Encoding - The system processes each image and extracts unique facial features (encodings).
 These encodings act as numerical representations of faces and are stored for comparison.
-3. Real-Time Face Detection - A live video stream is captured using a webcam.
+- Real-Time Face Detection - A live video stream is captured using a webcam.
 OpenCV detects faces in each frame.
-4. Face Recognition - Detected faces are encoded and compared against the stored encodings of known individuals.
+- Face Recognition - Detected faces are encoded and compared against the stored encodings of known individuals.
-5. Attendance Recording - When a match is found, the system logs the person’s name along with the current date and time into an attendance file.
+- Attendance Recording - When a match is found, the system logs the person’s name along with the current date and time into an attendance file.
 Duplicate entries for the same session are prevented.

 ---